Carola Potatoes

 Applications

-Carola potatoes are best suited for cooked applications such as grilling, roasting, baking, mashing, boiling, steaming, and chipping.
-Their firm texture also makes them an ideal salad potato.
-Carola potatoes can be used to make fries or potato hash, and they can be boiled, steamed, or pureed to add flavor and viscosity to soups and stews.
-Sliced into thin rounds, they also make an excellent scalloped or casserole potato.
-The buttery taste of Carola potatoes pairs well with red onion, tomato, radish, thyme, parsley, chives, grainy mustard, vinegar, melting and blue cheeses, bacon, chicken livers, peaches, sea salt, and hardboiled egg.
+Carola potatoes are best suited for grilling, roasting, baking, mashing, boiling, and steaming, and should not be eaten raw.
+Their firm texture makes them ideal for a potato salad with mustard, vinegar, onions, and fresh herbs.
+This variety may also be used to make fries, potato hash, hashbrowns, gratins, and small baked potatoes.
+Carola potatoes' creamy yet firm texture fairs well in soups like clam chowder, potato leek, chicken noodle, and minestrone.
+They may be sliced into thin rounds that bode well for casseroles or scalloped potatoes.
+Their buttery taste pairs with red onion, tomato, radish, asparagus, Brussels sprouts, thyme, parsley, chives, blue cheese, sour cream, bacon, chicken liver, sea salt, and hardboiled eggs.
 They will keep up to a month when stored in a cool, dry, and dark place.

 Ethnic/Cultural Info